Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Optimization Formulation

 \subsection{Economic Value Objective Function}

 Our objective is to maximize the economic value of transporting gas between suppliers of constituent gases as commodities and consumers who purchase energy and carbon emissions offsets.
 The economic value produced by the pipeline is the sum over all gNodes \(m\) of payments by consumers for delivered blended gas minus purchases from suppliers of received gas constituents.
-Suppliers place offer prices for natural gas, \(c_m^{NG}\) [\$/kg], and hydrogen, \(c_m^{H_2}\) [\$/kg], at the supplying gNodes, while off-takers place bids for the energy contente of the blended gas, \(c_m^d\) [\$/MJ], at the off-taking gNodes.
+Suppliers place offer prices for natural gas, \(c_m^{NG}\) [\$/kg], and hydrogen, \(c_m^{H_2}\) [\$/kg], at the supplying gNodes, while off-takers place bids for the energy content of the blended gas, \(c_m^d\) [\$/MJ], at the off-taking gNodes.
 Off-takers can also place a value on the carbon emissions avoided, \(c_m^{CO_2}\) [\$/kg].
 The offer price is in terms of mass while the bid price is in energy units, which represents how suppliers and off-takers consider the value of gas differently in a market that includes the cost of emissions.
 We also include the work done to compress gas by each compressor \(c\in\mathcal{C}\), which is denoted by \(W_c\) in the economic value formulation.
 The economic value objective function is then expressed as

-where \(\eta\) [\$/kw-s] is a conversion factor used to define the economic cost of applied compressor power. \(R_{NG}\) and \(R_{H_2}\) are the calorific values for natural gas and hydrogen, respectively.
-The calorific value of the blended gas is the linear combination of the calorific values of the two gases with respect to \(\gamma_{j(m)}\), the fractional concentration of hydrogen at \(j\).
-In our computational case studies, \(\eta = \)\$0.13/3600kw-s, and \(R_{H_{2}} = 141.8 MJ\)/kg and \(R_{NG} = 44.2 MJ\)/kg as specified in Section \ref{sec:emissions_modeling}. \(d_m\) [kg/s] is the mass flow rate of delivered blended gas while \(s_m^{NG}\) and \(s_m^{H_2}\) [kg/s] are the respective mass flow rates of natural gas and hydrogen at the supply gNodes.
+where \(\eta\) [\$/kw-s] is a conversion factor used to define the economic cost of applied compressor power. \(R_{NG}\) and \(R_{H_2}\) are the calorific values of burning natural gas and hydrogen, respectively.
+The calorific value of the blended gas is the linear combination of the calorific values of the two gases with respect to \(\gamma_{j(m)}\), the mass fraction of hydrogen at \(j\).
+In our computational case studies, \(\eta = \)\$0.13/3600kw-s, and \(R_{H_{2}} = 141.8 MJ\)/kg and \(R_{NG} = 44.2 MJ\)/kg as specified in Section \ref{sec:emissions_modeling}.
+Here \(d_m\) [kg/s] is the mass flow rate of delivered blended gas while \(s_m^{NG}\) and \(s_m^{H_2}\) [kg/s] are the respective mass flow rates of natural gas and hydrogen at the supply gNodes.